TNO/knowledge-engine/examples/anomaly-detection/README.md

 The example consists of 6 knowledge bases:

-- `anomaly-detection-kb`: A knowledge base that represents an anomaly detection algorithm which only looks at `building1`.
+- `anomaly-detection-kb`: A knowledge base that contains the GLADoSS anomaly detection algorithm which only looks at `building1`.
   - It reacts to sensor measurements by printing the results.
+- `anomaly-logger-kb`: A knowledge base that subscribes to anomaly reports published by the `anomaly-detection-kb`.
+  - It reacts to validation reports by logging them to the standard output.
 - `sensor1-kb`: A knowledge base that publishes celsius temperature measurements from a Dutch sensor type.
   - It makes available the data in `KB_DATA`, using the pattern in `GRAPH_PATTERN`
   - This sensor should have the appropriate reasoner level and load RDFS rules and SAREF.